CDE90/litics/README.md

 -   Add location bar lists to dashboard
     -   One for countries, regions and cities
     -   Still need to add a map to the location card
+-   Fix dashboard sidebar open button on mobile shifting content to the right by 76px (fixed with negative left margin)